LSSTDESC/CCLX/README.md

 The material in this repository was developed within the LSST DESC using LSST DESC resources.
 DESC users should use it in accordance with the [LSST DESC publication policy](http://lsstdesc.org/Collaborators).
 External users are welcome to use the code outside DESC in accordance with the licensing information below.

+## Running on binder
+These notebooks can be run online using [binder](http://mybinder.org/v2/gh/LSSTDESC/CCLX/master) (kudos to Antony Lewis for this).
+Note that some notebooks featuring functionality that hasn't yet been formally released may not run.

 # CCL documentation

 Further CCL documentation can be found in our [Readthedocs page](https://readthedocs.org/projects/ccl/).